-The Draft LOPD Bill provides an extensive list of when the appointment of a Data Protection Officer is mandatory:
+Please note that Spanish Law 3/2018 provides an extensive list of when the appointment of a Data Protection Officer is mandatory:

-- Professional associations which are regulated by Law 2/1974. - Educational institutions which are regulated by Law 2/2006.
+- Professional associations and their general councils. - Educational centres that offer education at any of the levels established in the legislation regulating the right to education, as well as public and private universities. - Entities that operate networks and provide electronic communications services in accordance with the provisions of their specific legislation, when they regularly and systematically process personal data on a large scale. - Society information service providers when they elaborate/create profiles of users of the service on a large scale. - Entities included in Article 1 of Law 10/2014, of 26 June, on the organisation, supervision and solvency of credit institutions. - Credit institutions. - Insurance and reinsurance entities. - Investment services companies, regulated by the Securities Market legislation. - Distributors and marketers of electric power and natural gas.

+© Published and reproduced with kind permission by Global Legal Group Ltd, London

-- Entities which exploit networks and provides electronic communications services when they process large-scale regular and systematic personal data. - Society information service providers when they create largescale profiles of users of the service. - Entities covered by Law 10/2014 (credit entities). - Financial establishments which are regulated by Law 5/2015. - Insurance entities which are regulated by Law 20/2015. - Investment services companies which are regulated by Royal Decree 4/2015. - Electric energy distributors and suppliers as well as natural gas distributors and suppliers. - Entities who are in charge of general files for assessing financial solvency and creditworthiness or general files for managing and preventing fraud, including controllers which are regulated by Law 10/2010. - Entities engaged in advertising activities and commercial research, including commercial and market research, when they carry out processing activities based on preferences of data subjects or when they carry out processing activities which involve profiling of the data subjects. - Health centres which are legally required to keep medical records of patients in accordance with Law 41/2002. - Entities whose purposes include the issuance of commercial reports which could mention natural persons. - Gaming operators whose activity is carried out electronically, telematically and interactively in accordance with Law 3/2011 - Those who carry out activities which are regulated by Law 5/2014 (private security).
+- Entities responsible for general files for assessing asset and credit solvency or common files for the management and prevention of fraud, including those responsible for the files regulated by the legislation on the prevention of money laundering and financing of terrorism. - Entities engaged in advertising activities and commercial research, including commercial and market research, when they carry out processing activities based on preferences of data subjects or when they carry out processing activities which involve profiling data subjects. - Health centres that are legally required to keep medical records of patients (except certain health professionals). - Entities whose purpose includes the issuance of commercial reports which may concern natural persons. - Gaming operators whose activity is carried out electronically, telematically and interactively, in accordance with the gaming regulation. - Private security companies. - Sports federations when they process data of minors.